Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Estimation of h(t) uncertainties

 The actuator calibration based on free swinging Michelson technique is less sensitivity at high frequency and the fitted model is less precise, which explains the increasing deviation from the measurements based on photon calibration (see section~\ref{sec:calib_michelson_compare}).
 The actuation delay is also less constrained using the free swinging Michelson technique: a difference of about $-5$~\mus\ is seen with respect to the photon calibration results.
 The larger phase bias seen on the measurements based on free swinging Michelson technique mainly comes from this extra-delay, which corresponds to about 3~mrad around the maximum of the bias at 100~Hz.

 Another method to cross-check the absolute amplitude of the reconstructed $h(t)$ strain using light scattered by the optical benches in transmission of the NE and WE mirrors has been proposed in~\cite{bib:was2021end}.
-A first estimate, but still with~5\% systematic uncertainties, confirmed the reconstructed $h(t)$ amplitude.
+A first estimate, but still with~5\% systematic uncertainties, confirmed the reconstructed $h(t)$ amplitude up to 30~Hz.\\